Skip to main content

 • Proof of prior refunds OR replacement shipments, etc.,

-Note: Evidence can only be submitted once.
+Please Note: Evidence can only be submitted once.
+Be sure to submit ALL evidence together.

 Where do I send my evidence?

-Evidence must be submitted through the My Money page in the web portal.
-You'll also get an email with the dispute information, and instructions on submitting evidence.
+• Evidence must be submitted through the My Money page in the web portal.
+You'll also get an email with the dispute information and instructions on submitting evidence.
 This will be sent to you from disputes@housecallpro.com (to the support email address saved in your company profile).

 Can I contact my customer’s bank directly?

-Per Stripe: The dispute process is highly formalized and rigid, so banks will not communicate about a dispute in any matter beyond the evidence submission process.
-The only way to resolve a dispute is to submit evidence showing the charge was legitimate, or working with the customer to withdraw the dispute.
+• Per Stripe: The dispute process is highly formalized and rigid, so banks will not communicate about a dispute in any matter beyond the evidence submission process.
+The only way to resolve a dispute is to submit evidence showing the charge was legitimate, or by working with the customer to withdraw the dispute.

 Did this answer your question?